 I'm an Argentinian journalist and media innovator based in NYC.
-After moving to the US to do Studio 20's Journalism MA Program with a Fulbright scholarship in 2021, I´m now working at The New Republic Magazine as a Product Manager.
+After moving to the US to pursue Studio 20's Journalism MA Program with a Fulbright scholarship in 2021, I'm now working at The New Republic Magazine as a Product Manager.

 What I´ve worked on so far

 News Product Alliance (NPA)

-In the framework of my NYU Studio 20's capstone project, I came up with an audience research endeavor to enhance support for the global community of product thinkers within the News Product Alliance (NPA).
-Following 13 interviews and one survey, I shared my findings with the NPA staff, gave a final public presentation at NYU, and wrote an article with my key learnings about the main challenges in the audience research field.
+As part of my NYU Studio 20 capstone project, I initiated an audience research endeavor to enhance support for the global community of product thinkers within the News Product Alliance (NPA).
+Following 13 interviews and a comprehensive survey, I presented my findings to the NPA staff, concluded with a public presentation at NYU, and authored an article detailing key insights into the primary challenges within the audience research field.

 Digital Skills Training

-Both in traditional media and non-profit organizations, I've always been enthusiastic about finding innovative ways to share knowledge with others.
-As Google News Lab Teaching Fellow, I facilitated training on a wide range of tools, digital storytelling skills and topics like Trust and Verification or Data Journalism, reaching +61,000 journalists all across Latin America.
+In both traditional media and non-profit organizations, I have always been enthusiastic about discovering innovative ways to share knowledge with others.
+As a Google News Lab Teaching Fellow, I facilitated training on a wide range of tools, digital storytelling skills, and topics such as Trust and Verification or Data Journalism, reaching over 61,000 journalists across Latin America.

 In my role as a Chicas Poderosas Ambassador in Argentina, I led collaborative efforts in multidisciplinary projects, which proved essential for fostering innovation.
 My interest in this approach took root when I organized and coordinated 'Los Derechos No Se Aíslan,' an award-winning multimedia investigation on access to sexual and reproductive rights.